jessvanos/ab-net-zero-grid-model/README.md

 -   *Imp_Exp2 :* AB imports and exports plotted as annual chart, shows hourly patterns.

+-   *Imp_ExpWk:* AB imports and exports for a single week.

 -   *BC_SK_IE :* BC and SK imports and exports.

 -   *MN_Trade_Price* : Get trade and price each month to compare.